Diana King

-Diana King (born 8 November 1970) is a Jamaican singer-songwriter who performs a mixture and fusion of reggae, reggae fusion and dancehall.
-They are best known for their hit 1995 single "Shy Guy" and their remake of "I Say a Little Prayer" which was featured on the soundtrack to My Best Friend's Wedding.
+Diana King (born 8 November 1970) is a Jamaican singer and songwriter who performs a mixture and fusion of reggae, reggae fusion and dancehall.
+They are best known for their hit 1995 single "Shy Guy" and their cover of "I Say a Little Prayer", which was featured on the soundtrack to My Best Friend's Wedding.

 As of 1998, King has sold over five million records worldwide.
 Regarded as one of the most successful Jamaican artists, they have scored multiple Billboard Hot 100 and Billboard 200 entries.
 King is also a recipient of the "Vanguard Award" at the Out Music Awards.

-Early life

-King was born to an Indo-Jamaican mother and an Afro-Jamaican father in Spanish Town.
+King is non-binary and was the first openly gay Jamaican artist.